arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP Convert from 4D View

-The `VP Convert from 4D View` command <!-- REF _command_.VP_Convert_from_4D_View.Summary -->allows you to convert a legacy 4D View document into a 4D View Pro object<!-- END REF -->.

->This command does not require that the legacy 4D View plug-in be installed in your environment.

 <!-- REF _command_.VP_Convert_from_4D_View.Syntax -->**VP Convert from 4D View** ( *4DViewDocument* : Blob ) : Object<!-- END REF -->

 <!-- REF _command_.VP_Convert_from_4D_View.Params -->